World Sleep Day: 10 Ways to Celebrate and Improve Your Sleep

 The group hopes that through better prevention and management of sleep disorders, sleep problems will no longer be such a huge issue in our society.
 Poor sleep is estimated to cost $400 billion per year in productivity loss, to say nothing of its contribution to more serious health problems.

-The theme for this year's World Sleep Day is "Regular Sleep, Healthy Future."
-To mark the occasion, we're sharing 10 tried-and-true tips to help you improve your snooze now so you can reap the health benefits for years to come.
+The theme for this year's World Sleep Day is "Quality Sleep, Sound Mind, Happy World."
+To mark the occasion, we're sharing 10 tried-and-true tips to help you improve your sleep so you can experience the stress-relieving benefits for years to come.

 Take a nap

 Capitalize on the afternoon lull with a little siesta.
 Research finds you only need about 20 minutes to reap the benefits of napping, which include a lower risk of heart disease and stroke, healthier blood pressure, and a brain health boost.
-Find it difficult to rest your eyes in the middle of the day?
-Here’s how to work naps into your schedule.
+Learn how to work naps into your schedule.

 Before hitting the sack, take a whiff of lavender.
 This purple plant has some serious sleep-promoting properties.
-In fact, one study reports that inhaling lavender before bed increases the amount of deep sleep you can experience.
+One study reports inhaling lavender before bed increases the amount of deep sleep you can experience.
 If you want to venture outside of lavender, try one of these other effective essential oils for sleep.

 Drink a glass of tart cherry juice